Emergency Management

 The graduate has reliably demonstrated the ability to:

-1. Develop, review and update emergency policies and programs based upon relevant legislation, standards and procedures.
+1. Develop, review and update emergency policies and programs based upon relevant legislation, standards, and procedures.

 2. Conduct hazards identification and risk assessments, based on probability and consequence including the formulation of a risk profile addressing public and private sector issues and concerns.

-3. Develop, implement, and maintain a business continuity plan that ensure the continuation and recovery of normal operations of affected business and industry.
+3. Develop, implement, and maintain a business continuity plan that will ensure the continuation and recovery of normal operations of affected business and industry.

 4. Develop, evaluate, and conduct training programs and exercises to test current emergency management programs.